ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Coexistence

-Note that while the Transport Service system is designed as an enhanced replacement for the Socket API, it need not replace it entirely on a system or platform; indeed, coexistence has been recommended for incremental deployability {{?RFC8170}}.
+While the architecture of the Transport Services System is designed as an enhanced replacement for the Socket API, it need not replace it entirely on a system or platform; indeed, coexistence has been recommended for incremental deployability {{?RFC8170}}.
 The architecture is therefore designed such that it can run alongside (or, indeed, on top of) an existing Socket API implementation; only applications built to the Transport Services API are managed by the system's Transport Services Implementation.

 # API and Implementation Requirements {#requirements}

-A goal of the Transport Services System is to redefine the interface between applications and transports in a way that allows the transport layer to evolve and improve without fundamentally changing the contract with the application.
+One goal of the archietcture is to redefine the interface between applications and transports in a way that allows the transport layer to evolve and improve without fundamentally changing the contract with the application.
 This requires a careful consideration of how to expose the capabilities of protocols.
-This architecture also encompasses system policies that can influence and inform how transport protocols use a network path or interface.
+The architecture also encompasses system policies that can influence and inform how transport protocols use a network path or interface.

 There are several ways the Transport Services System can offer flexibility to an application: it can provide access to transport protocols and protocol features; it can use these protocols across multiple paths that could have different performance and functional characteristics; and it can communicate with different remote systems to optimize performance, robustness to failure, or some other metric.
 Beyond these, if the Transport Services API remains the same over time, new protocols and features can be added to the Transport Services Implementation without requiring changes in applications for adoption.
 Similarly, this can provide a common basis for utilizing information about a network path or interface, enabling evolution below the transport layer.